spizeck/Sea-Saba-Knowledge-Base/docs/DiveOperations/MorningRoutine.md

 Collect the manifests for the day to determine the needs for tanks and equipment.

 ### Loading Tanks
+- Tanks are generally loaded onto the trucks the previous afternoon to reduce workload in the morning.
 - Ensure there are enough tanks for all manifested divers and staff.
 - Include a spare tank for emergencies.
 - Remember to account for tanks left on board from previous dives.